Funny-mad-Peeea/ScaiIlp/readme.md

    specify the location of Gurobi by opening the properties.props file and setting the User Macro WITH_GUROBI to 'true' and GUROBI_DIR to the root directory of your Gurobi Installation.
-   Note that current versions of Gurobi only support 64-bit compilation, and that you require a valid Gurobi license to run ScaiILP with Gurobi.
+   Note that current versions of Gurobi only support 64-bit compilation, and that you need a valid Gurobi license to run ScaiILP with Gurobi.

 7. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples)